The 7 Best Mouse Repellents to Keep Your Space Pest-Free

 FAMILY HANDYMAN, GETTY IMAGES

 Mice are notoriously difficult to keep out of your home, so it’s optimal to keep them from getting inside in the first place.
-Dedicated mouse repellents can help prevent these pesky critters from getting comfortable inside your house, garage, RV or boat.
-Plus, if you’d prefer not to deal with messy traps and disposing of bodies, these are a convenient and pro-active solution.
+A mouse repellent can help prevent these pesky critters from getting comfortable inside your house, garage, RV or boat.
+Plus, if you’d prefer not to deal with messy traps and disposing of bodies, these are a convenient and pro-active solutions.
 While the best mouse repellent is probably a house full of hungry cats, these products should keep them away for good.

 Best Overall Mouse Repellent